Ecommerce Inventory Management for Indonesian Sellers

 But tracking numbers is only half the challenge — knowing what to do with the data is where most sellers fall short.

-How to Choose the Right Inventory Management Approach
+How Do You Choose the Right Inventory Management Approach?

 The right approach depends on three variables: how many SKUs you manage, how many channels you sell on, and how fast you are growing.
 Here is a decision framework based on the most common seller profiles in Indonesia.